dogotic/AVR_AmbientMonitor/README.md

 ## TO DO LIST
-- [ ] Implement own I2C library and use bosch BMP280 library
+- [ ] Implement own I2C library and use bosch BMP280 library (preferably asynchronous)
+- [ ] Add documentation in Doxygen format
+- [ ] Add System Block Schematic for HW and SW